 A family re-united

-When the perpetrator of the violence was removed and the home circumstances changed, a distressed Frances battled to get her child back.
+When the perpetrator of the violence was removed and the home circumstances changed, Frances battled to get her child back.

 How PWDA helped

-When Frances came to PWDA for help, an advocate identified the range of legal avenues available and then supported her through a protracted process of FACS meetings and Children’s Court proceedings.
+When Frances came to PWDA for help, an advocate identified the range of legal avenues that was available to her to access.
+The PWDA advocate also supported Frances through the protracted process of FACS meetings and Children’s Court proceedings.

 Frances was able to prove to the court that her new living circumstances were safe and she was capable of raising a child.